MXGray/SPIGN/README.md

 -  I also aim to support other sign languages aside from ASL; and
 -  Remote manual interpreting assistance through professional interpreters, volunteers and the deaf person's own peers, anywhere in the world, will be done through Skype's video calling feature.

+Also, this live video demo shows a very raw, very preliminary prototype:  https://www.youtube.com/tv#/watch?v=dZ9ARrobKMs
+-  The first part of the live video demo is a custom voice-cloning Tagalog (Filipino text-to-speech AI model;
+-  Using just 5 minutes worth of raw audio recordings taken from Youtube as training data, this AI model learned to synthesize previously unseen text inputs as the voice of Ted Failon, a popular TV news broadcaster here in the Philippines; and
+-  The latter part of this live video demo shows a fine-tuned object recognition AI model trained on ASL finger-spelled alphabet gestures.